Computational Fluid Turbulence

 Held in conjunction with:

-This course is the second of the three-part series of courses which will prepare you for a career in the rapidly expanding field of computational fluid dynamics with emphasis in fluid turbulence.
+This course is the third of the three-part series of courses which will prepare you for a career in the rapidly expanding field of computational fluid dynamics with emphasis in fluid turbulence.
 Completion of these three courses will give you the equivalent of one semester of undergraduate and two semesters of graduate work.
 The courses are supported extensively with textbooks, computer programs, and user manuals.
 You can use the computer programs to develop your own code, or you may modify the existing code for assigned applications.